-An understanding of accountancy and finance is an essential prerequisite for a career in commerce, industry or public administration.
+An understanding of accounting and finance is an essential prerequisite for a career in commerce, industry or public administration.
 The increasingly complex environment within which both finance and international business are conducted reinforces this need.

 Operating in international markets requires an understanding of international accounting standards, mergers and acquisitions, corporate finance, and exchange and interest rates.
 The value of such studies is also recognised by professional bodies in accountancy and finance, who offer substantial examination exemptions and reduction of pre-qualifying service to approved graduates.